IQ404/study-notes/README.md

 There is an active texture unit for the current rendering state, and the default active textrue unit is `0`.

+Note that there is also a default texture object.
+When calling `glBindTexture(GL_TEXTURE_2D, 0)`, it actually associates the default texture object with the active texture unit.

 ## Basic abstraction of texture

 `Texture.h`: